Keeping good employees is vital to your company's success. Good employees help drive and grow your business.

 9. Their performance isn't recognised

-Star employees are often far more productive than their co-workers and they want that productivity to be recognised.
+Star workers are typically more productive than their co-workers and want that productivity to be recognised.

-A lack of recognition can affect morale and engagement, which as we’ve seen, will quickly sap your top performers desire to stick around.
+But be sure that a lack of recognition will affect morale and effort in the long-run, and as we’ve seen, that will quickly sap your top performers’ desire to stick around.

 10. Overwork